-Net gain or loss on impaired shares is not calculated as no potential impaired shares have been issued in the Group.
+Diluted net earnings or losses per share are not calculated because no dilutive potential ordinary shares have been issued within the Group.

 2.31.
 Segment reporting

 The Group identifies its reporting segments and discloses segment information in accordance with the organisational and reporting structure used by the management of the parent company for current general monitoring and management of the Group and its components.
 Operating segments are business components, which are regularly measured by members of the management who take operating decisions by using financial and operating information prepared specifically on the segment for the purposes of current monitoring and assessment of results and allocating Group's resources.